finat package¶

 The returned element may not be interpolatory.
 That is, the dual basis (if implemented) might not be nodal to the primal basis.
 Assembly still works (

-is fine), but interpolation may produce bad results.Restrictions of FIAT-implemented CiarletElements are always nodal.
+basis_evaluationis fine), but interpolation may produce bad results.Restrictions of FIAT-implemented CiarletElements are always nodal.

 - finat.restricted.restrict(element, domain, take_closure)[source]¶